Godson-Gnanaraj/DownloadBingImages/README.md

     - Save the html into a file eg: ```sample.html```

 ## Note:
-  Currently [imgDownloader](https://github.com/Godson-Gnanaraj/imgDownloader) extracts image urls from html file of bing search.
+  Currently [imgDownloader](https://github.com/Godson-Gnanaraj/imgDownloader) extracts image urls from html file of bing search and downlaods the images into ```./downloads``` directory.